mikelgoig/php-microservice-example/docs/architecture/architecture.md

 - Ensuring secure communication with payment gateways.
 - Handling retries for failed payments.
 - Syncing payment statuses with the Order Context in case of failures.

+## System Architecture Style

+### Monolithic Backend

+The system adopts a **Monolithic Backend Architecture** where all functionality is contained within a single deployable unit.
+Despite being monolithic, the architecture ensures clear separation of concerns by dividing the system into **Bounded Contexts**, each representing a cohesive business capability.

+Communication between these contexts is handled using **Integration Events** (asynchronous) and **REST APIs** (synchronous).
+This approach allows for modular development within the monolith, supporting scalability and maintainability.

+### Hexagonal Architecture

+The system follows a **Hexagonal Architecture (Ports and Adapters)** style to promote flexibility, testability, and clear separation of concerns.